-A degree in accounting prepares students for work in the financial and accounting sector of any business, financial institution, or government entity.
-For those students wishing to pursue careers in public accounting, the bachelor’s degree provides an excellent foundation for the required graduate degree in accounting.
+A degree in accounting prepares students for work in the financial and accounting sector of any business, financial institution or government entity.
+For students wishing to pursue careers in public accounting, our bachelor’s degree provides an excellent foundation for the required graduate degree in accounting.

-Economists apply the tools they learn to a wide range of controversial public policy questions, including fiscal responsibility, tax policy, the structure of both domestic and international markets, as well as environmental regulation.
-These skills are in demand in careers in business, law, and economics research and consulting.
+Economists apply the tools they learn to a wide range of controversial public policy questions, including fiscal responsibility, tax policy, and the structure of both domestic and international markets, as well as environmental regulation.
+These skills are in demand for careers in business, law, and economics research and consulting.

-Graduates of this degree are prepared for the diverse and multicultural field of international business.
-Students may work in domestic and foreign corporations, non-profit organizations, and multinational service firms and enterprises.
+Graduates with this degree are prepared for the diverse and multicultural field of international business.
+Students may work in domestic and foreign corporations, nonprofit organizations, and multinational service firms and enterprises.

 Management Information Systems (MIS)